Concurrent estimation of noise and compact-binary signal parameters in gravitational-wave data: Acknowledgments

-This work is supported by National Science Foundation grant PHY-1852081 as part of the LIGO Caltech REU Program.
-This research has made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+This work is supported by National Science Foundation grant No. PHY-1852081 as part of the LIGO Caltech REU Program.
+This research has made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center~\cite{gwosc}, a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
-The authors are grateful for computational resources provided by the LIGO Laboratory and supported by NSF Grants PHY-0757058 and PHY-0823459.
-SH and KC were supported by NSF Grant PHY-2110111.
-Software: gwpy~\cite{duncan_macleod_2020_3598469}, matplotlib~\cite{Hunter:2007}, corner~\cite{corner}.
+The authors are grateful for computational resources provided by the LIGO Laboratory and supported by NSF Grants No. PHY-0757058 and No. PHY-0823459.
+S.H. and K.C. were supported by NSF Grant No. PHY-2110111.
+Software: {\tt GWPY}~\cite{duncan_macleod_2020_3598469}, {\tt MATPLOTLIB}~\cite{Hunter:2007}, {\tt CORNER}~\cite{corner}.

-\section{Outlier Follow-Up}
+\section{Outlier follow-up}

 We revisit the two events with the largest differences in parameter posteriors between the marginalized and sequential method, GW190512\_180714 and GW190513\_205428.
 In the analyses with the standard settings presented in Sec.~\ref{sec:otherevents}, we found fractional differences in the chirp mass 90\% posterior width of 38.1\% and 24.9\%, respectively.
 Among the various parameter settings, reducing the lower frequency cutoff from $f_{\rm low} = 20$\,Hz to $f_{\rm low} = 16$\,Hz significantly mitigates the observed differences.
 We compare the different $\Mc$ posteriors for GW190512\_180714 and GW190513\_205428 in Fig.~\ref{fig:flow16_events}.
 Using $f_{\rm low} = 16$\,Hz reduces the posterior width differences to -7.1\% and 11.3\%, respectively.
 Similarly, the JSDs are reduced from 0.052 and 0.033 to 0.0025 and 0.015 for each event, respectively.
 This follow-up analysis confirms that the differences between the posteriors of these events goes down with smaller lower frequency cutoffs, and suggests that analysis settings can sometimes significantly influence parameter estimation results.